parappayo/book-notes/kanban-in-action.md

 * Toyota Production Systems (TPS) - not to be confused with Testing Procedure Specification
 * Tracking IDs - it can make sense to put Jira ticket IDs on physical stickies; consider having a simplified workflow in Jira, fewer states
 * User Story - describes a task as for whom (as a role), what (I want blah), and why (so that blah); considered an anti-pattern by some
-* Work in Process (WIP) - working in smaller batches decreases lead time and creates more slack time; balance between fast flow and worker idle time; unfinished work is waste, including specs, merge requests, undeployed work, untested work, bugs; too much WIP causes increased context switching
+* Work in Process (WIP) - smaller batches decreases lead time and creates slack time; balance fast flow and worker idle time; when WIP limit is too high, work sits idle; when WIP is too low, people sit idle; unfinished work is waste, including specs, merge requests, undeployed work, untested work, bugs; too much WIP causes increased context switching
+* Work Items vs Tasks - task breakdown of steps like deployment and testing could be sub-ticketed or all considered one atomic "task"

 # Techs